Knowledge today is confused with information. We have mountains of information and scarcely any knowledge. What we desperately need is knowledge.

 A different aspect of information is the information that comes from reporting, say news, or from the internet more generally, or from a friend(-of-a-friend), or your brother-in-law's ex-wife's hairdresser's sister: from people reporting what they saw or think or heard, or sharing what they (think they) know.
 This too can be argued about, rejected, disputed and disproved.

 Knowledge is different, and is primary.
 Knowledge comes from experience.
-If you’ve touched a flame, you know what it feels like.
-You will not do it again voluntarily.
+If you’ve felt a flame on your skin, you will avoid it at all costs in the future.
 This type of learning is utterly different to learning information.
-If someone tries to debate with you the fact that flames hurt, that flames burn, you will not (ultimately) get pulled into a debate with them.
+If someone tries to deny the fact that flames hurt, you won't debate with them.
 There is no discussion to be had, no argument, no theory, no second-hand reporting of events, no dispute, no proving or disproving.
 Nor is it a matter of opinion.

-Perhaps for a while you may engage in conversation with someone who contradicts you.
+Perhaps for a while you may engage in conversation with this person; maybe out of curiosity.
 But after a while you will stop.
 Because there is no point arguing about something that you have knowledge of.
 You don’t argue about things you know.
 You only argue about information and its children: your opinions, your interpretations, and your points of view.
 Knowledge, unlike information, is incontrovertible.